benkuper/BenTo/README.md

 **This software is under heavy development and is subject to frequent changes !**

+## Documentation

+The documentation can be found at: https://bkuperberg.gitbook.io/bento-docs/

 ## The Download Zone

 Releases are on the release page : https://github.com/benkuper/BenTo/releases